WieeRd/questionable/README.md

 - **Explain what's wrong** with current behavior.
   Get a sample output and compare it with the expectation.
-  If something crashes, provide *full* error message (not just the error code).
+  Always provide *full* error message.
+Not just the error code.

 ```text
 I want my program to {expected output} upon {expected input}.